 Irish Hill Road to Route 13 Section Summary

-For the most part the trail was dry even though it raining quite a bit a few days before the hike.
+Mostly, the trail was dry even though it was raining quite a few days before the hike.

-The creeks views were nice and since I'm a geologist that gives me an extra excuse to look for fossils on the bedrock exposures.
+The creek views were nice, and since I’m a geologist, that gives me an extra excuse to look for fossils on the bedrock exposures.

 MVFTW Trail Section Rating

-Overall, I would give this section of the trail a 3 to 3.5.
+Overall, I would give this trail section a 3 to 3.5.

-However, the first part I walked, from Irish Hill Road to Damon Road, I would rate that portion a 4.
+However, in the first part, I walked from Irish Hill Road to Damon Road; I would rate that portion a 4.

 Trail Section Ratings

-Ahh, if someone wanted company to complete the trail I'd go with them.
+- With a Trail Rating of 3, if someone wanted the company to complete the trail, I’d go with them.

-I hope you got some thing from this article.
-In the future, there will be more video for sure.
+I hope you got something from this article.
+In the future, there will be more videos for sure.

 As new articles are published on the different trail systems, additional links will be added to help bring more clarity.

-After all, this hike occurred on three trails.
-The Onondaga Branch of the Finger Lakes Trail system as well as on the North Country Trail.
+After all, this hike occurred on the Onondaga Branch of the Finger Lakes Trail system and the North Country Trail.

-In essence, this afternoon hike was 5 miles of a 44 mile trail, and 5 miles of a 990 mile trail system as well as 5 miles of another 4,700 mile trail.
+In essence, this afternoon hike was 5 miles of a 44-mile trail and 5 miles of a 990-mile trail system, and 5 miles of another 4,700-mile trail.

-If you have any questions, or would like to use any of the photos, please reach out to me and I'll get right back to you.
+If you have any questions or would like to use any of the photos, don’t hesitate to contact me, and I’ll get back to you.